ksw2000/Operating-Systems-NCHU/Notes/Chapter 11 Mass storage.md

 #### RAID Level 6

+Aka (P+Q redundancy scheme)

 | Disk0 | Disk1 | Disk2 | Disk3 | Disk4 |
 | ----- | ----- | ----- | ----- | ----- |
 | 0     | 1     | 2     | P0-2  | P'0-2 |
 | 3     | 4     | P3-5  | P'3-5 | 5     |
 | 6     | P6-8  | P'6-8 | 7     | 8     |

+#### Multidimensional Raid Level 6

+Some sophisticated storage arrays amplify RAID level 6.
+Consider an array containing hundreds of drives.
+Putting those drives in a RAID level 6 stripe would result in many data drives and only two logical parity drives.
+Multidimensional RAID level 6 logically **arranges drives into rows and columns** and implements RAID level 6 both horizontally along the rows and vertically down the columns.
+The system can recover from any failure vertically down ─ or, indeed, multiple failures ─ by using parity blocks in any of these locations.

 #### Computing parity